For a rescued child soldier enrolled in EI’s care programs, this is what the journey from abduction to healing looks like, step by step.

 Step 3: Trauma Healing

-This step involves art-focused trauma care, 1 on 1 counseling, and discipleship.
+This step involves art-focused trauma care, one-on-one counseling, and discipleship.
 Our goal is holistic rehabilitation for each child, and it all starts here.

 “The power seen in these children’s ability to forgive and dream is stronger than the forces of evil that stole their innocence.” -Bethany Haley Williams